vitogit/pgn-tactics-generator/README.md

 Things that I changed:
 - Use a local pgn file with games as a source.
 - Write results to a file called tactics.pgn
-- Engine depth to 8 (from nodes=3500000), because it took a lot of time to analyze. (probably this could be a param)
+- Default Engine depth to 8 (from nodes=3500000), because it took a lot of time to analyze. (probably this could be a param).
+You can change it using the depth param
 - chess.pop_count to chess.popcount because it was failing